Get Your Festival Off The Ground Successfully

 Facilities And Security

 The next question you have to ask yourself is how long the festival is going to last?
 Will it only be for one day?
 Or will it run a week?
+What does this mean for the manager, team and services I need to put in place?

 If the music festival is going to run for more than a day, and people might be sleeping over, it's important to have the necessary facilities around.
 Even though everyone will be in a casual and careless mood, they'll want to keep things sanitary and clean.